Keep Up With McLean!

 Teamsters Local 25 president Sean O’Brien recently presented more than $300,000 to local non-profits, including a $50,000 donation to McLean Hospital which will be used to continue groundbreaking autism research and support the McLean-Franciscan Child and Adolescent Inpatient Program at Franciscan Children’s Hospital, the only Massachusetts inpatient child psychiatric program with a sub-specialty in the treatment of youth with co-occurring autism spectrum disorders in psychiatric crisis.

 “We couldn’t be prouder of the contributions Local 25 has been able to make within the autism community,” said O’Brien.
-“McLean Hospital and the research being done by Bill Carlezon, PhD, chief of the Division of Basic Neuroscience, and his team will hopefully someday help to identify the causes of autism to better treat it, and the Franciscan Children’s program is part of a critical support system for children and their families affected by autism.
+“McLean Hospital and the research being done by Bill Carlezon, PhD, chief of the Basic Neuroscience Division, and his team will hopefully someday help to identify the causes of autism to better treat it, and the Franciscan Children’s program is part of a critical support system for children and their families affected by autism.
 We’re proud to support its mission.”

 “We are enormously grateful to Teamsters Local 25 for their continued generosity to McLean,” said Joseph Gold, MD, chief medical officer and chief of the Simches Division of Child and Adolescent Psychiatry at McLean.
 “The increasing prevalence of autism spectrum disorders makes this gift both crucial and timely.
 The Teamsters’ support has significantly enhanced our ability to provide specialized care and explore cutting-edge research into the disorder’s underlying causes.”